shahedbd/SOLIDPrinciples/README.md

 * It uses interfaces instead of superclasses.

 ### Liskov substitution principle(LSP)
+* Store any subclass reference into a base class variable and the behavior won’t change which is the goal of LSP.

+* Child class objects should be able to replace parent class objects without compromising application integrity.

+* What this means essentially, is that we should put an effort to create such derived class objects which can replace objects of the base class without modifying its behavior.

 * Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

 * If S is a subtype of T, then objects of type T may be replaced with objects of type S (in other words, objects of type S may substitute objects of type T) without altering any of the desirable properties of that program (correctness, task performed, and so on).